nate-fidalgo/programtoys/jvmtools/jvmlaunchers/README.md

-A Directory to hold neat ways to run java programs and booting jvm's Remember alot of these programs depend on you having the jni header files and libraries in your path when compiling.
+A Directory to hold neat ways to run java programs and booting jvm's.<br> Remember alot of these programs depend on you having the jni header files and libraries in your path when compiling.
 So you will need the JDK installed i used version 22 however nothing to different from standard 1.5 code from way back in day.
 So it will probably work with very old legacy JDK as well!